Smackdab is held every year on the Saturday closest to the summer solstice:

 DEPARTURE TIME: Between dawn and sunrise (5:35 – 6:05 AM CDT)

-Free coffee and breakfast snacks are provided at the departure point through the kind generosity of the Smith County Chamber of Commerce.
+Free coffee and breakfast snacks are normally provided at the departure point through the kind generosity of the Smith County Chamber of Commerce.

 A riders’ briefing is held by a designated “Trail Boss” at the departure point at 5:30AM.
-Riders must then sign in (a pre-printed check-in sheet is available for pre-registered riders) to receive their entry ticket and a hi-viz streamer to identify themselves to other riders out on the road.
-Riders are free to head out once the briefing concludes and they have their ticket.
+Riders must then sign in (a pre-printed check-in sheet is available for pre-registered riders) to receive their entry/instruction sheet and a hi-viz streamer to identify themselves to other riders out on the road.
+Riders are free to head out once the briefing concludes and they have their entry paperwork.

-Co-riders who wish to get a patch and/or be included on the finishers’ roll must be included on the primary rider’s registration by name before departure.
+Co-riders who wish to get a patch and/or be included on the finishers’ roll must be included on the primary rider’s registration by name prior to departure.

 - 1 mile east on KS Hwy 191